pajenterprise/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

-# MSDN and TechNet forums lock down and redirection to Q&A
+# MSDN and TechNet forums transition to Microsoft Q&A

 As we close down MSDN Forums and support those products and services in Q&A, we need to ensure the customers have a smooth experience transitioning to it from MSDN And TechNet forums.
 This will be a pilot to validate this action is the right one.
 The goals of this page are twofold: